 Cues can be triggered from incoming LTC (SMPTE) or MTC timecode, but only if timecode has been enabled for the enclosing cue list.
-You can enable timecode for a Cue List in the Sync tab of the inspector when the cue list is selected.
+You can enable timecode for a Cue List in the Timecode tab of the inspector when the cue list is selected.

 To assign a timecode trigger, check the box to enable the trigger and then enter a time in the field.
 The dropdown menu to the right of the field lets you choose to enter the timecode trigger using either the timecode format of

 reel:minutes:seconds:frames or the real-time format of

 When this box is checked, triggering the cue will fade and stop other cues over the given time.
 The drop down menu lets you choose which other cues will be faded and stopped.
 You can choose amongst three options: